Smoking is the most preventable cause of morbidity and mortality in Canada.1

 Vaping Advocacy and Education Project Inc.

-For 4 years VAEP, a Canadian nonprofit, has been reviewing the evidence and producing open source learning tools to facilitate informed decision making about tobacco harm reduction.
+Since 2016, VAEP, our Canadian nonprofit, has been reviewing the evidence and producing open source learning tools to facilitate informed decision making about tobacco harm reduction.
 In this section, we link you to more of our resources to your further knowledge.

 1. Health Canada.
 (2014).
 Health concerns: Notice of proposed order to amend the schedule to the Tobacco Act.